The braid group of a necklace: Introduction

 The braid group $B_n$ can be defined as the fundamental group of the configuration space of $n$ distinct points on a disk.
 By extension, when we replace the disk by another surface $\Sigma$, we define the \emph{braid group on $n$ strands over $\Sigma$} as the fundamental group of the configuration space of $n$ distinct points on $\Sigma$.
 A particular case is when $\Sigma$ is the annulus: the braid group of the annulus, denoted by $CB_n$ (for \emph{circular braid group}) is the fundamental group of the configuration space $\mathcal{CB}_n$ of $n$ distinct points over an annulus.

-There is a 3-dimensional analogous of $B_n$: it is the fundamental group of all configurations of $n$ unlinked Euclidean circles.
+There is a 3-dimensional analogue of $B_n$: it is the fundamental group of all configurations of $n$ unlinked Euclidean circles.
 Following \cite{BH} we will denote by $\mathcal{R}_n$ the space of configurations of $n$ unlinked Euclidean circles and by $R_n$ its fundamental group (called \emph{group of rings} in \cite{BH}).
 The group $R_n$ is generated by $3$ types of moves (see figure \ref{fig:moves}).

-The move $\rho_i$ is the path permuting the $i$-th and the $i+1$-th circles by passing over (or around) while $\sigma_i$ permutes them by passing the $i$-th circle through the $i+1$-th and $\tau_i$ is a $180^\circ$ rotation of the circle back to itself, which verifies $\tau_i^2 = \id$ (see \cite{BH}, with reverse notation for $\sigma_i$ and $\rho_i$, see also \cite{FS}).
+The move $\rho_i$ is the path permuting the $i$-th and the $i+1$-th circles by passing over (or around) while $\sigma_i$ permutes them by passing the $i$-th circle through the $i+1$-th and $\tau_i$ is a $180^\circ$ rotation of the circle back to itself, which satisfies $\tau_i^2 = \id$ (let us remark that our notation is opposite to the one of \cite{BH}, where $\rho_i$ was denoted by $\sigma_i$ and $\sigma_i$ by $\rho_i$; here we change the notation for the simple reason that $\sigma_i$'s generate a subgroup isomorphic to $B_n$).
 To avoid the last move $\tau_i$ one can define $\mathcal{UR}_n$ as the configuration of $n$ unlinked Euclidean circles being all parallel to a fixed plane, say the $yz$-plane (\emph{untwisted rings}).
-The fundamental group of this configuration space is denoted in \cite{BH} by $UR_n$ but we will denote it by $WB_n$ and we shall call it \defi{welded braid group}, since this is the most usual name for this group which appears in the literature in other different contexts such as motion groups (\cite{G1},\cite{G2}), ribbon tubes (\cite{ABMW}) automorphisms of free groups (\cite{BP,FRR}) or collections of paths (\cite{FRR}).
+The fundamental group of this configuration space is denoted in \cite{BH} by $UR_n$ but we will denote it by $WB_n$ and we shall call it the \defi{welded braid group}, since this is the most usual name for this group which appears in the literature in other different contexts such as motion groups (\cite{G1},\cite{G2}), ribbon tubes (\cite{ABMW}) automorphisms of free groups (\cite{BP,FRR}) or collections of paths (\cite{FRR}).

 This article is devoted to the relationship between configuration spaces of points over an annulus and configuration spaces of Euclidean circles.
-We will introduce the configuration space of a special link, composed with Euclidean circles, called the \defi{necklace} and denoted by $\mathcal{L}_n$ and we will consider induced representations as automorphisms of free groups.
+We will consider a special type of link, composed of one core and $n$ Euclidean circles linked to this core, the $n$ circles being the boundary of disks that intersect the core circle orthogonally at the center of the disks.
+We will call such a link a \defi{necklace} on $n$ components and we will denote by $\mathcal{L}_n$.
+We will introduce the configuration space of necklaces and we will construct a representation of its fundamental group as a subgroup of automorphisms of free groups.